 Move the pizza crust that’s on the higher rack to the rack that’s lower, and move the pizza crust that’s on the lower rack to the rack that’s higher.

-Thirteen minutes and thirteen minutes gives us a total bake time of 26 minutes.
+Fourteen minutes and fourteen minutes gives us a total bake time of 28 minutes.